cjacker/opensource-embeded-toolchains/README.md

 No, you do not have to, but why not.

-Actually, opensource toolchain already rule the world and you may already use it before.
+Actually, opensource toolchains already rule the world and you may already use them before such as clang/gcc/gdb and openocd.

 ## Toolchain Tutorials